Ajit99999/DSA/README.md

 # DSA
-This repository is for solutions of various problems from leetcode
+This repository is for solutions of various problems from leetcode in JavaScript